 • Found over coral and rocky reefs and drop-offs.

-• Juveniles are abundant in Thalassia, or turtle grass seagrass beds.
+• Juveniles are abundant in Thalassia, or turtle grass, sea grass beds, with subadults preferring mangrove habitats.

 Reproduction & Growth